 When evaluating patients for the likelihood of consequential medical events, it is important to remember that even normally discharged patients carry some amount of risk for adverse events after they leave the hospital.
 One study has estimated that adverse events occur in up to 19% of routinely discharged patients and up to 12% of discharged patients have a preventable adverse event.
 This baseline risk provides a starting point when evaluating inpatients for the likelihood of consequential medical events and determining individual patient risk when considered for early discharge by reverse triage.

 Once inpatients are appropriately classified into risk categories, appropriate dispositions can be initiated.
 Although the goal is to create inpatient capacity, one potential limitation of the reverse triage system is that early discharged patients may return to the hospital due to a consequential medical event, worsening of the condition, or inappropriate discharge, and lead to a further surge in demand.
+This safety net of returning for additional evaluation and management is, however, necessary to prevent patients from having a bad outcome who have been processed under a reverse triage system.
+Patients should be informed to return for any worsening or failure to improve as expected.
 Patients that return to already strained healthcare systems pose additional challenges that must be addressed.
 For example, one study suggests that patients who return to the emergency department after hospital discharge require longer times in treatment and are twice as likely to be readmitted to the hospital.
 Patients that return to the healthcare system after discharge have longer stays, higher charges, and, due to the higher likelihood of admission, create further demand for limited resources, thereby undermining the efficiency of the reverse triage system.

 Techniques to address surging healthcare demand are an ongoing area of research as hospital systems across the country are facing increased demand with a limited supply of resources.
 Although reverse triage has been proposed as a tool to combat a surge in a mass casualty or disaster event, several hospitals are evaluating the feasibility of using the reverse triage system to address more routine surge situations such as emergency department overcrowding.
-Although the reverse triage system could be used in much the same way, the level of risk that is acceptable for a discharged patient will be much lower in the normal day to day operations of a hospital system when compared to extreme events.
+This is an undesirable application of this tool, as it fails to address the underlying root cause of the problem, which is inpatient hospital bed availability.
+Reverse triage is meant to combat a singular overwhelming event that is unlikely to re-occur on a reasonable time line, so it is self-limiting by design.
+Although the reverse triage system could be applied in much the same way to daily boarding and poor hospital flow planning, the level of risk that is acceptable for a discharged patient will be much lower in the normal day to day operations of a hospital system when compared to extreme events.
 As the tolerable level of risk decreases, the magnitude of the effect of reverse triage will also decrease.
 Each hospital must decide which level of risk is acceptable in each situation and determine whether the increase in capacity justifies the increased risk.

 In the event of a disaster, mass casualty incident or epidemic, hospital systems face a significant demand for healthcare services that often outpaces the supply of resources available.
 Developing techniques to handle these periods of surge demand are critical for allowing healthcare systems to continue functioning in the face of supply constraints.
 Reverse triage is one tool that can be implemented to allow the judicious use of resources to provide the most beneficial care to the greatest number of patients.
 Discharging inpatients who can safely continue their medical care at an outside acute care facility or private residence opens hospital beds that can then be used for more critically ill patients.
 Despite the benefits of reverse triage in increasing hospital capacity, a standardized system should be used to determine which patients can be safely discharged to limit the morbidity and mortality associated with premature discharge.
 Hospital systems should evaluate the discharge criteria used in reverse triage at the individual system level as risk tolerance, capacity needs, and post-discharge resources vary from system to system to increase the effect of reverse triage while maintaining a high quality of care.